Every year millions of pounds of pesticides are used on lawns and around homes.

-Natural pest control options are not only less expensive than store bought pesticides; they are also safer for your family, your pets, your yard and the environment.
+Natural pest control options are not only less expensive than store bought pesticides; they are also safer for your family, your pets, your yard, and the environment.

-Try these natural options to get rid of common pests quickly and easily.
+Try natural options to get rid of these common pests quickly and easily:

 Flies can be repelled with a few scents.
 Make sachets using cheesecloth and fill them with fresh crushed mint, clove, bay leaves or eucalyptus and place them around your house.
 Plant fresh basil outside your doors in container gardens; the flies will stay far away.

 Ants strongly dislike cucumber so lay cucumber peels or slices in your kitchen or around the ants’ point of entry.
-They also hate mint so leave some fresh mint or mint tea bags near areas where they seem most active.
+They also dislike mint so leave some fresh mint or mint tea bags near areas where they seem most active.

 You mix coconut oil and white vinegar to make an effective spray for repelling spiders.
 Oils may stain or cause spots though so be sure to test the mixture on a small, hidden area of carpets or upholstered furniture.